hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/300_065_blessed_and_beloved.md

 money from the Raja has arrived to your care.
 If so, I do not want the money I gave him back.
 You may give him the whole of it.

-I had some letters from Goodwin and Sâradânanda.
+I had some letters from Goodwin and Sāradānanda.
 They are doing well.
 Also one from Mrs. Bull regretting that you and I could not be corresponding members of some Society, she is founding at Cambridge.
 I do remember to have written to her about your and my non-acquiescence in